Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Conclusion

-In this paper, we study \textit{abstraction alignment}\,---\,the agreement between a model's learned conceptual relationships and established human abstractions.
-In interpretability tasks, abstraction alignment identifies misalignments in model reasoning; in model benchmarking, abstraction alignment expands the expressiveness of evaluation metrics; and, in dataset analysis, abstraction alignment reveals differences between the abstractions we want models to learn and those codified in the dataset.
+In this paper, we study \textit{abstraction alignment}: the agreement between a model's learned behavior and established human abstractions.
+While current alignment workflows require analysts to mentally compare identified model concepts against their internal representations, abstraction alignment provides structure to alignment analysis by externalizing \revision{formal} human knowledge as a set of concepts and their abstraction relationships.
+As a result, across interpretability workflows on computer vision and natural language tasks, abstraction alignment identifies recurring model misalignments, helping real-world domain experts build a mental model of the model's future behavior.
+Beyond interactive analysis, abstraction alignment extends the expressiveness of quantitative model benchmarks, revealing aspects of model behavior overlooked by prior metrics, including underestimating models' preference for specific answers.
+Finally, in a medical dataset analysis task with clinical experts, abstraction alignment reveals differences between the abstractions we expect models to learn and those codified in the dataset, suggesting improvements to existing human abstractions.

-We consider abstraction alignment to be a paradigm for understanding datasets and ML model behavior and, just as there are many ways to measure models' representational alignment~\citep{sucholutsky2023getting, terry2023ai}, we expect there are likely a plethora of techniques to measure abstraction alignment.
-For instance, following research methods that reveal and edit models' representation of state~\citep{hernandez2021natural, li2021implicit, reif2019visualizing, hewitt2019structural}, future work could test whether models' internal representations encode human abstractions.
-Internal abstraction alignment metrics could study how abstractions change across model layers, evolve during training, and whether modifying modifying a model's internal abstraction improves its performance.

-Future work on abstraction alignment should also consider concept theories from cognitive psychology.
-Our current approach applies Aristotelian concept theory where concepts define exact membership conditions to determine whether an instance is part of a given concept~\citep{rosch2011slow}.
-Thus, this means our concepts are discrete\,---\,\concept{dogs} are animals from the species \textit{canis lupus} so \concept{schnauzer} and \concept{wolf} are both \concept{dogs}.
-However, if we were to use graded concept theory~\citep{rosch1978principles}, concepts would define a continuous degree of membership.
-In this setting, a common dog like \concept{schnauzer} is a strong example of a \concept{dog} whereas \concept{wolf} is a weak member because, while technically still a \concept{dog}, we perceive them differently from domesticated dogs.
-This may suggest a more continuous measurement of abstraction alignment where conceptual relationships are weighted based on the degree of membership.

-Finally, in many cases, there may not exist a universal human abstraction that applies to a given task.
-For example, individual doctors often develop slightly differing medical abstractions as a function of their medical training and clinical experiences~\citep{cai2019hello}.
-Thus, besides developing clinical models that agree with medical standards, abstraction alignment can help us develop models that are more personalized to a particular clinician.
-For instance, abstraction alignment could be used to improve human-AI collaboration by ensuring both humans and models are reasoning with the same abstractions.
-More interestingly, by adapting abstraction alignment, we could specifically train models to learn abstractions that complement a doctor's\,---\,acting as valuable collaborators with additional expertise and alternate perspectives.